knpuniversity/FOSUserBundle/knpu/customize-text-translations.md

 your base template: http://knpuniversity.com/screencast/symfony-forms/save-redirect-set-flash#rendering-the-flash-message
 ***

-Well, that's message lacks some spunk!
-How can we change it?
+Well, that message lacks some spunk!
+How can we spunkify it?
 I mean, it's probably being set deep in some PHP file somewhere.
-Do I need to override that?
+Do we need to override that file?

 Nope!
 Every string you see from this bundle is being passed through the translator.
 So to change text, you just need to translate it!

-Back in PHPStorm, let's close a few tabs.
-The, I'll press Shift+Shift and look for `FOSUserBundle.en.yml`.
-Whenever FOSUserBundle translates something, it translates it through a *domain* called `FOSUSerBundle`... which isn't that important... it just means that when you translate its strings, they'll live in a file called `FOSUserBundle.{language}.yml`.
+Back in PHPStorm, I'll close a few tabs, then press Shift+Shift and look for `FOSUserBundle.en.yml`.
+Whenever FOSUserBundle translates something, it translates it through a *domain* called `FOSUSerBundle`... which just means that when you translate its strings, they'll live in a file called `FOSUserBundle.{language}.yml`.

 Search for "The user has been created successfully".
 There it is!
 Under `registration`, `flash`, `user_created`.